 At the beginning of 2016, I was a mess.

-I mean teary eyed, lost and confused, living in my grandmother’s house, mess.
-I was coming undone and I knew I had to go through this heart wrenching undoing and not try to stop it.
+I mean teary eyed, lost, confused and living in my grandmother’s house, mess.
+I was coming undone and I knew I had to go through this heart wrenching undoing without running away.

 It all started at the beginning of 2015, when I started losing close friends and being told I was different and I’d changed.

 Everything came to a peak when I went to India for my tantra yoga teacher training where a lot of suppressed memories and emotions came to the surface and demanded to be dealt with.

 When I got back to South Africa on Christmas Eve, my unraveling was almost at its peak.

 Of course, I didn’t know this, until my mother called me a disappointment and reminded me she’d sacrificed everything for my sister and I, and we could barely give her grandchildren.